rstephenhill/rstephenhill.github.io/index.md

 Welcome!
 This site is currently under construction.
-In the meantime, feel free to visit my www.academia.edu site or my page at the University of Virginia's Department of Classics.
+In the meantime, feel free to visit my <a href="https://virginia.academia.edu/RStephenHill">academia.edu</a> site or my <a href="http://classics.as.virginia.edu/people/profile/rsh7bu">page</a> at the University of Virginia's Department of Classics.